alinxess/insta_flutter/README.md

 # insta_flutter

-Built a clone of basic instagram in flutter that allow users to share their photos with others as a post.
+Built a clone of basic instagram in flutter that allow users to share their photos with others as a post.</br>
 Posts can be liked and commented on by users.
-Users can follow and see the newsfeed of other users that they are following.
+Users can follow and see the newsfeed of other users that they are following. </br>
-Implemented an Apollo federation based microservices architecture and GraphQL API.
+Implemented an Apollo federation based microservices architecture and GraphQL API.</br>
 Implemented firebase authentication and databases - Neo4j, MongoDB, Firebase Storage

 ### Click and watch the video